PlayStation 3 cluster: Medical research

 On March 22, 2007, SCE and Stanford University expanded the Folding@home project to the PS3.
 Along with thousands of PCs already joined over the Internet, PS3 owners contributed to the study of improper protein folding and associated diseases, such as Alzheimer's, Parkinson's, Huntington's, cystic fibrosis, and cancer.
-The software was included as part of the 1.6 firmware update on March 22, 2007, and can be set to run manually or automatically when the PS3 is idle through the Cross Media Bar.
+The software was included as part of the 1.6 firmware update on March 22, 2007, and can be set to run manually or automatically when the PS3 is idle through the XrossMediaBar.
 Processing power from PS3 users greatly contributed, ranked third to Nvidia and AMD GPUs in teraflops.
 In March 2011, more than one million PS3s had Folding@home installed and more than 27,000 active, for a total of 8.1 petaFLOPS.
 By comparison, the world's most powerful supercomputer as of November 2010, the Tianhe-IA, has a peak performance of 2.56 petaFLOPS, or 2,566 teraFLOPS.
-The latest report stated that Folding@Home has passed the 5 native petaFLOP mark, of which 767 teraFLOPS were supplied by PlayStation 3 clients.

 The Computational Biochemistry and Biophysics Lab in Barcelona has launched a distributed computing project called PS3GRID.
 This project was expected to run sixteen times faster than on a PC.

 eHiTS Lightning is the first virtual screening and molecular docking software for the PS3.
 It was released by SimBioSys. as reported by Bio-IT World in July 2008.
 This application runs up to 30 times faster on a single PS3 than on a regular single CPU PC, and it runs on PS3 clusters, achieving screening of huge chemical compound libraries in hours or days rather than weeks.